oslabs-beta/SvARIA/README.md

 ## Default Settings:

-Each element in our components come with a set of properties to make sure they are come aria complient.
+Each element in our components comes with a set of properties to make sure they are come ARIA complient.
 The default values are as listed below and can be edited by the developer to best suit their needs.

 ### aria-label

-This aria label is what will be read by a screen reader when a user highlights an element. the **default aria-label** is set to 'navigation'
+This aria label is what will be read by a screen reader when a user highlights an element. the **default aria-label** is set to what ever your heading is initalized to.
 It can be **over ridden** by passing the new value to ariaLabel

 ```